thleigh/Covid-Galaga/README.md

 One of my main goals is to make this game accessible for mobile, so creating a responsive webpage was a big emphasis for me.

 ![Image of my Overlay](./assets/galaga-overlay.png)

+### Day 2
+I  had a huge plan that I wanted to execute but it didn't go quite as planned.
+I had trouble adding a grid into my overlay and so instead, I made the grid first, using an older project game project that I waorked on with a pre-made grid to try to trouble-shoot it that way.